Climax locomotive: Class B

 Introduced in 1893, the Climax Class B was closer in appearance to a conventional steam locomotive.
 It had the cylinders on either side of the boiler, permitting a longer and larger boiler than the Class A arrangement.
-The two cylinders drove a transverse shaft that was geared to the longitudinal driveshaft in the middle; on early Class B Climaxes, the cylinders were horizontal and pointing forwards, while later ones had the cylinders angled upwards at about 30 degrees from horizontal.
-Class B Climaxes weighed approximately 17 tons at minimum to a maximum of approximately 60 tons.
+The two cylinders drove a transverse shaft that was geared to the longitudinal driveshaft in the middle; on early Class B Climaxes, the cylinders mounted horizontally (much like a conventional steam locomotive) but drove a counterweight mounted above the centerline of the wheels.
+This was done to accommodate the same gearshift mechanism found in the early class A climaxes, but this was deemed to be unnecessarily complex and was quickly substituted with a simpler design with cylinders angled at roughly 30 degrees without the shifting mechanism.